Advanced Systematic Reviews and Meta-Analysis

 COURSE OVERVIEW

-The three-day meta-analysis course for health professionals is designed to provide an introduction to advanced methods for conducting systematic reviews and meta-analyses.
-Topics covered will include frequentist and Bayesian meta-analysis, meta-regression, subgroup analyses, and methods to investigate heterogeneity, as well as advanced methods for diagnostic accuracy and network meta-analysis, and the role of meta-analysis for HTA decision making.
-The course willl be interactive and practical, with a mixture of lectures and hand-on tutorial.
+The three-day virtual meta-analysis course for health professionals is designed to provide an introduction to advanced methods for conducting systematic reviews and meta-analyses.
+Topics covered include frequentist and Bayesian meta-analysis and methods to investigate heterogeneity, as well as methods for diagnostic accuracy and network meta-analysis, and the role of meta-analysis in clinical guideline development, HTA and decision making.
+The course will be interactive and practical, with a mixture of lectures and hands-on tutorials.
 Computer exercises will be conducted.

 Course Pre-requisites: